-The school has a PAN of 45 for each year group, this means that all teaching is done in mixed age classes.
+The school has a PAN of 45 for each year group, this means that all teaching is done in some single age and some mixed age classes which are constructed according to the needs of the cohort/year group.
 Pupils at the school are aged 3-11 but the school also has a small bespoke 0-3 provision.
 The school feeds from a number of different nurseries and pre-school providers and care is taken to ensure that transition arrangements support the needs of the individual with extra sessions offered to children with SEND.

-What type of special educational needs do pupils currently at St David's have?
+What type of special educational needs do pupils currently at Orchard Vale have?

-In 2017-18 the school successfully included pupils with a wide range of SEND including difficulties with: cognition and learning; communication and interaction; social, emotional and mental health; and sensory or physical needs.
+In 2018-2019 the school successfully included pupils with a wide range of SEND including difficulties with: cognition and learning; communication and interaction; social, emotional and mental health; and sensory or physical needs.